simonmichael/hledger/doc/AI.md

   such as local LLMs, Ecosia, Anthropic.
   We don't use OpenAI models (GPT series, o-series, etc).

-6. First-time hledger contributors may not use AI to generate PRs.
+6. First-time hledger contributors must not use any AI-generated code, tests or docs in their first merged pull request.
+   Human-generated commit messages and discussion are also encouraged.
+  (We understand that some contributors are non-english speakers, who may want to use AI tools for translation.
+   We are happy to see human communication, even with imperfections.)

 7. The human committer is responsible for everything in their commits.
    Review your work before submitting it.